kej715/DtCyber/NOS2.8.7/README.md

 where *id* is the 2-character machine identifier (i.e., `MID` value in `[CMRDECK]`) of the respective NOS 2.8.7 system.
-At least one entry in the system's TCPHOST file (or this [HOSTS] section) must include this special alias for the local NOS 2.8.7 system.
+At least one entry in the system's TCPHOST file (or this `[HOSTS]` section) must include this special alias for the local NOS 2.8.7 system.
 This entry enables the NOS system to discover its own IP address.

+**The entry with the special `LOCALHOST_id` alias also informs *DtCyber* of its IP address, and it is the source IP address to which *DtCyber* will bind all of its network sockets.** See also the [networkInterface](#networkInterface) definition in the [[NETWORK]](#network) section.
+The [networkInterface](#networkInterface) definition informs *DtCyber* of a command that it can execute to automatically start/stop a network interface supplying this IP address.

 In addition, one entry in the `TCPHOST` file (or this `[HOSTS]` section) must include the special alias `STK`.
-This enables the NOS 2.8.7 system to discover the IP address of the StorageTek tape server and RPC ONC port mapper.
+This enables the NOS 2.8.7 system to discover the IP address of the StorageTek 4400 cartridge tape server and RPC ONC port mapper.

 To enable the UMass Mailer to use the SMTP e-mail protocol for routing messages to other SMTP-based hosts, the `TCPHOST` file (or this `[HOSTS]` section) should also